Littlelumos/Littlelumos/README.md

 <p align="center">
 Apart from coding, I also developing a minecraft mmorpg server named QuantumBreak
 <br>
-you can find my open-source plugins for all of server designer at my repositories.
+you can find my open-source plugins designing based on great convenience for all of server designer at my repositories.
 <br>